Mido191020/command-line-todo/README.md

-Sure, here's the whole code you provided in one place:
+The last field is not empty in the provided markdown code.
+The code is formatted correctly, and there are no empty fields at the end.

+The markdown you provided is:

 ```markdown
 # Command Line Todo